Novartis/hdf5r/inst/h5_changes.md

 - Fix Issues for HDF5 1.8.14

 # Organizational
-- Add mannau to hhoeflin/hdf5r as Collaborator
+- hhoeflin: Add mannau to repo hhoeflin/hdf5r as Collaborator
-- Add Mario Annau as Author to package
+- hhoeflin: Add Mario Annau as Author to package (DESCRIPTION)
+- mannau: Set **h5** as deprecated, link to **hdf5r**
-- Specify release date (e.g May 1st)
+- all: Specify release date (e.g May 1st)
+- mannau: Inform HDF5 Group about new CRAN release (make **hdf5r** standard HDF5 package)